pmfnascimento/laravel-shopping-cart/README.md

-#Tutorial on How to Build a Shopping Cart with Laravel
+## Tutorial on How to Build a Shopping Cart with Laravel
 This Github repo simply holds the code of my YouTube series which shows how to create a shopping cart using Laravel.<br>

+#### 1. Setup the project and create layouts